studentboy87/Library.PassportValidation/README.md

-# Lib.PassportValidation
+# Library.PassportValidation
-C# lib for machine readable passport validation
+C# lib for machine readable passport validation intended to be consumed as a git submodule.